- Refer

 need to have a JDBC driver.

-also supports filtering of data after the data has been retrieved.
+- A RowSet also supports filtering of data after the data has been retrieved.
 Filtering of data

-clause in a query to filter
+is not possible in a ResultSet.
+You must use a WHERE clause in a query to filter

-data in the database itself if you use a ResultSet
+data in the database itself if you use a ResultSet.

-makes it possible to join two or more data sets based on their column’s values
+- A RowSet makes it possible to join two or more data sets based on their column’s values

 after they have been retrieved from their data sources.